gbmhunter/candy-calc/README.rst

 Features:
 	- Support for inputs (user-entered variables) and outputs (calculated variables)
 	- Support for toggle-happy variables which can be both inputs and outputs
-	- Support for selectable units (e.g. mV, V, kV) and automatic scaling
+	- Support for selectable variable units (e.g. mV, V, kV) and automatic scaling
 	- Built in validators to check consistency of inputs and outputs
 	- Ability to add custom validators to both inputs and outputs (e.g. this y must be > x + 2)
 	- Inline tooltip support for warnings/errors to inform the user about what is wrong